Sicao Fortress

 The Sicao Fortress (四草砲台 (四草炮台, Báimǐwèng Pàotái)) is a former fort in Annan District, Tainan, Taiwan.

 History

 The fortress was built during the First Opium War in 1840 during the Qing Dynasty rule of Taiwan by Commander Yao Ying to prevent British Empire troops from invading Taiwan.
 The fort was initially constructed as a temporary gun platform.
 However, later on an outer wall made of solid granite was constructed and an inner wall made of pebbles was also added.

 Architecture

-The fortress has 13 around gun holes.
+The fortress has 13 round gun holes.
+It is now part of the wall of Zhenhai Elementary School.